 - Consumers dislike new taxes and often don’t believe that they will be ‘revenue neutral’.
 This is not an economic argument, but it is a political reality and explains why it is often difficult to implement.

 - A global carbon tax may curtail economic activity in the poor developing world because they can’t afford the small increase in energy costs, but the developed world may simply be able to pay.
-There may be need for a carbon tax to reflect different abilities to pay.
+There may be a need for a carbon tax to reflect different abilities to pay.

 Carbon Tax vs Cap and Trade

-See: Carbon Trading
+- See: Carbon Trading